mzattera/v4j/docs/010/index.md

 # Considerations and Comparison with Previous Works

-CountCharactersByCluster  -> Character distribution by cluster.
+**CountCharactersByCluster  -> Character distribution by cluster is different**

-The most evident thing is that, apart for very few exceptions, characters behave very differently in the different clusters.
+The most evident thing is that, apart for very few exceptions, characters behave differently in the different clusters.
+We summarize below the main trends, but we invite to refer to the above table for a detailed analysis, case by case.

+** Casi piu evidenti q d l o n che si comportano in modo marcatamente opposto in cluster diversi**

 If we look to behaviors that appear consistently across clusters, we can see that:

   * 'k' does not appear in first line of pages and in first line of paragraphs (with a slightly less significance for BB cluster).